prashantgupta24/firewalld-rest/README.md

 See [this](https://github.com/prashantgupta24/firewalld-rest/blob/master/firewalld-rest.service) for an example of a linux systemd service.

-**Note**: This service assumes your binary is at `/root/rest` location, you can change that in the file above.
+**Note**: This service assumes your binary is at `/root/rest/firewalld-rest`.
+You can change that in the file above.

 ### Start and enable systemd service.